Home > Knives

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

 Hiking and backpacking are year-round activities that many of us cling to as a way of taking a break from our day-to-day lives.
 There’s just something about getting into the outdoors and living out of your backpack that can’t be compared to anything else.
-One key component to life on the trail is a good knife.
+One key component to life on the trail is a good knife, our current favorite being the Gerber Assert.

 Whether you’re out there for a few hours or a few days, a knife can make all of the difference in your adventure.
 From harvesting tinder to food prep to helping you out in an emergency, the best knives are made from premium materials meant to be used and abused in the elements.

-However, the knife market is massive.
-There’s a lot of overlap from brand to brand, and even within brands.
+The knife market is massive, and there’s a lot of overlap from brand to brand, and even within brands.
 That’s why we’ve taken the time, over this past year, to present you with the following collection of knives.
 Each of these knives meets the lightweight, reliable, and versatile requirements deemed necessary to be considered the ideal knife for you when you head out into the outdoors.

-For more info about hiking and backpacking knives, as well as how we tested them, visit our buyer’s guide and FAQ to learn more.
+For more info about hiking and backpacking knives, as well as how we tested them, visit our buyer’s guide and price/value breakdown to learn more.
 For a quick rundown of prices and specifications, check out our comparison chart.

 The Best Knives for Hiking & Backpacking of 2024